Life on Three Wheels: My Journey on the Polaris Slingshot

 Related: I Was Curious about Motorcycles, so I Did This

-The three wheels on a Polaris Slingshot provide balance and confidence for people unfamiliar with motorcycles.
+The three wheels on a Polaris Slingshot ensure balance and inspire confidence for people unfamiliar with motorcycles.
 Photo: Kristin Shaw

 Like a Motorcycle with Better Balance